oppia/oppia-android/wiki/Bazel-User-Guide.md

 You can also run the app from the command line using the commands detailed below.

-Using the command line is helpful in instances when you need to run some targets outside of Android Studio.
+Using the command line is helpful in instances when you need to build and run some targets outside of Android Studio.

 Run the following commands in your terminal.
 All Bazel commands must be run from the root of the `oppia-android` directory otherwise they will fail.